 The way we tell how many beats fit in a bar is called a time signature.
-And it appears in the form of two numbers at the beginning of a bar.
-The top number tells how many notes fit in the bar, and the number below it tells the nature of these notes, most of the time it's quarter notes or 8th notes.
-Then all the bars after that would of the same size until another signature appears and tell otherwise.
+It appears in the form of two numbers at the beginning of a bar.
+The top number tells how many notes fit in the bar, and the number below it tells the nature of these notes.
+Most of the time it's a quarter note or 8th note.

-Back in the middle age, around the 13th century, in Europe, the concept of bars didn't really exist.
-Though at this time we already had different sombols to wright notes of different lengths.
+Back in the middle age, around the XIIIth century, in Europe, the concept of bars didn't really exist.
+Though at this time we already had some symbols to write notes of different lengths.
 But the relative lengths these notes could vary.

-Then these subdivisions, called the semi brèves could also be divided in 2 or 3 subdivisions.
+Then these subdivisions of the breve, called the semi breve could also be divided in 2 or 3 subdivisions.
 In this case we talked about major prolatio for 3 subdivisions and minor prolatio for 2 subdivisions.

 the tempus perfectus, where the beat is divided in 3, was indicated at the begining of the score by a circle.

 And the tempus imperfectus, where the beat is divided in 2, was indicated by a half circle.